This Thai Pumpkin Curry is made in one pot for an easy fall meal – this spicy dish is flavoured with coconut milk, red curry paste, garlic and ginger.

 How to make Thai pumpkin curry

 This is a one pot meal, and you’ll want to make it constantly because it’s so flavourful and easy!
-I promise it's not just for fall but it is festive for the season 🙂
+Though it's a fan favourite for fall, you can enjoy this recipe all year long!

 Just a few simple steps is all that stands between you and this pumpkin curry!